|Industrial Systems Analytics

-Each Master’s Programme offers International Excellence Scholarships to applicants who are accepted third or later in the application round and whose GPA is at least 4/5 or equivalent in a system not using ECTS.
+Each Master’s Programme offers International Excellence Scholarships to applicants who are not successful for the Finland scholarship but have a GPA of at least 4/5 (Finnish system) or equivalent in their respective international grading.
 The International Excellence Scholarship is granted as a first-year tuition fee waiver as follows:

-- EUR 5 000 (Industrial Management, Industrial Systems Analytics, Smart Energy, Strategic Project Management, Sustainable and Autonomous Systems) or
+- EUR 5 000 (Industrial Management, Industrial Systems Analytics, Smart Grids, Strategic Project Management, Sustainable and Autonomous Systems) or

 - EUR 6 000 (Finance, International Business, Strategic Business Development)